carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### G: Guinness

 The Guinness Storehouse, located at St. James’s Gate Brewery in Dublin is the number one tourist attraction in Dublin.
 This seven-storied building is a museum featuring 250 years of history of Guinness advertising and interactive exhibit on responsible drinking.
-The top floor offers a beautiful view to the city over drinks (both alcoholic and non-alcoholic) and food from its Gravity Bar.
+The top floor offers a beautiful view of the city over drinks (both alcoholic and non-alcoholic) and food from its Gravity Bar.
 It is open every day from 09:30 to 19:00 and is wheelchair accessible.
 See [here](https://www.guinness-storehouse.com/) for information about visiting Guinness Storehouse.

 #### H: Helpers and Helpdesk

 We will have a helpdesk at the venue where you can get all the information that you may need during the conference.
 We will also have a designated welcome-team, who will help you during the day to get orientated at the conference venue.
-For any request for special needs and help, get in touch with th organisers.
+For any request for special needs and help, get in touch with the organizers.

 #### I: Icebreaker, Inclusion